×

-Since the Paris Agreement in 2015, the world has rapidly approached the 1.5°C global warming threshold.
+The Paris Agreement date from 2015 and the world has rapidly approached the 1.5°C global warming threshold since.
 According to the European Copernicus Climate Change Service, 2024 is the first year to exceed 1.5°C above pre-industrial level.
 This makes the goal of limiting warming to +1.5°C increasingly unrealistic – more of an illusion than an achievable target.

 State of the oceans

-The oceans cover 75% of our planet and are vitals for ecosystems: regulating atmospheric temperature, producing oxygen, and absorbing about a quarter of atmospheric carbon dioxide.
-However, they and us face major threats:
+The oceans cover 75% of our planet.
+They are vitals for ecosystems: regulating atmospheric temperature, producing oxygen, and absorbing about a quarter of atmospheric carbon dioxide.
+However, they face major threats:

 The industrial agriculture paradox